profullstack/venuedating-web/README.md

 pnpm start

 # Run the test script in another terminal
-node test.js
+pnpm test
 ```

-This will generate test files named `test-output.pdf`, `test-output.doc`, `test-output.xlsx`, `test-output.pptx`, and `test-output.html` in the project directory.
+This will generate test files named `test-output.pdf`, `test-output.doc`, `test-output.xlsx`, `test-output.pptx`, `test-output.epub`, `test-output.md`, and `test-output.html` in the project directory.

 ## Web Interface

 A simple web interface is available at the root URL (e.g., http://localhost:3000) for testing the document generation functionality directly in your browser.
-The interface allows you to:
+The interface uses Web Components for a modular architecture and allows you to:

 1. Edit HTML content and preview it
 2. Edit Markdown content and preview it